 Recognition & Awards

+Legal 500 US named Molly as a recommended lawyer for her work in Patents litigation: full coverage in 2025.
 Molly was named to Benchmark Litigation’s “40 & Under Hot List” for 2023 and 2024.
-She has been recognized four times by The Best Lawyers in America Ones to Watch for her work in Litigation - Intellectual Property and Litigation - Patent.
+She has been recognized five times by The Best Lawyers in America Ones to Watch for her work in Litigation - Intellectual Property and Litigation - Patent.

 Publications